janpfeifer/gonb/README.md

   * Installation.
   * Named-pipe implementation in `kernel/pipeexec.go`.
 * Controllable (per package or file) logging in GoNB code.
-* Create a JupyterLab extension to allows the Go code to create and interact with widgets.
-Or alternatively open a WebSocket from the widget to the kernel.
+* Create a JupyterLab extension to allow the Go code to create and interact with widgets.
+  Alternatively, open a WebSocket from the widget to the kernel.
   Some links:
   * https://github.com/jupyterlab/extension-examples
   * https://jupyter-notebook.readthedocs.io/en/4.x/comms.html
   * https://jupyter-client.readthedocs.io/en/latest/api/jupyter_client.asynchronous.html#jupyter_client.asynchronous.client.AsyncKernelClient.comm_info